Nnamann/EcsapeSnake/README.md

 Built from scratch in C with ncurses.

-EscapeSnake preserves the classic nostalgia, while adding unpredictable power‑ups that can either make or break you game.
+EscapeSnake preserves the classic nostalgia, while adding unpredictable power‑ups that can either make or break your game.

 ### Key Features
 + Classic Snake Mechanics - Grow your snake, avoid walls and yourself
-+ Mystery Barrels - Random power-ups and surprises
++ Mystery Barrels - Random power-ups, surprises or penalties
-+ Dynamic Difficulty - Speed increases as you grows
++ Dynamic Difficulty - Speed increases as you grow
 + Retro Audio - Engaging sound effects to enhance the experience
-+ Rich Terminal UI - Vibrant colors, with real-time score updates & visual feedbacks
++ Rich Terminal UI - Vibrant colors, with real-time score updates & visual feedback

 ### Controls